Coastal Carolina Chanticleers Logo

-Founded in 1995, the University of Carolina sports department has the mascot Chanticleer.
-The logo of the Coastal Carolina Chanticleers symbolizes wit and resourcefulness and reflects its commitment to its history and confidence in victory.
+Founded in 1995, the University of Carolina sports department has the Chanticleer as its mascot.
+The Coastal Carolina Chanticleers logo symbolizes wit and resourcefulness, reflecting its commitment to its history and confidence in victory.

 Coastal Carolina Chanticleers: Brand overview